Dani Pérez (footballer)

-Daniel Pérez Guerrero (born 26 July 2005) is a Spanish professional footballer who plays as a midfielder for Betis Deportivo Balompié.
+Daniel Pérez Guerrero (born 26 July 2005) is a Spanish professional footballer who plays as a midfielder for Real Valladolid.

-Professional career
+Club career

+Betis

 Pérez is a youth product of Real Betis, and worked his way up their youth sides before being promoted to their reserves in 2022.
 On 5 October 2022, he signed a professional contract with Betis until 2025 and started training with their senior squad.

-He made his senior and professional debut with Real Betis as a late substitute in a 3–0 UEFA Europa League win over HJK Helsinki on 3 November 2022.
+Pérez made his first team debut with the Verdiblancos on 3 November 2022, coming on as a late substitute in a 3–0 UEFA Europa League win over HJK Helsinki.
+In October 2023, he suffered a serious knee injury, being away from first team matches for nearly a year.

+Pérez made his La Liga debut on 27 August 2025, replacing Giovani Lo Celso late into a 1–1 away draw against Celta Vigo.

+Valladolid

+On 2 July 2026, Segunda División side Real Valladolid announced the signing of Pérez on a three-year deal.

 International career

 Pérez is a youth international for Spain, having played up to the Spain U18s.

 Personal life

 Pérez is the cousin of the Olympic gymnast Ana Pérez.